 EVIDENCE FROM CCTV FOOTAGE

-CCTV evidence can be used where the school/academy is able to show that it is acting fairly and lawfully.
-CCTV recordings will only be ccessed where the school/academy has a reasonable belief that there is suspected criminal activity, gross misconduct, health and safety issues or to protect the school/academy against fraudulent damage claims, or when a police crime reference number has been issued or CCTV footage discloses activities that they could not reasonably be expected to ignore.
+CCTV evidence can be used where the school is able to show that it is acting fairly and lawfully.
+CCTV recordings will only be accessed where the school has a reasonable belief that there is suspected criminal activity, gross misconduct, health and safety issues or to protect the school against fraudulent damage claims, or when a police crime reference number has been issued or CCTV footage discloses activities that they could not reasonably be expected to ignore.

-Use of CCTV data will only be considered as evidence following consultation with the school / academy’s HR adviser, in order to establish whether it is an essential part of the investigation.
+Use of CCTV data will only be considered as evidence following consultation with the school’s HR adviser, in order to establish whether it is an essential part of the investigation.

 Retrieval of CCTV images of the school buildings is strictly limited to members of the senior leadership team and as necessary Chair of Governors.

-Requests to view CCTV data of the school/academy buildings should be made to the Headteacher/Principal.
+Requests to view CCTV data of the school buildings should be made to the Headteacher.

 Where CCTV evidence forms part of a disciplinary case the staff member will be shown a copy of the images and given the opportunity to respond to them as part of the disciplinary process.
 Images of other persons in the CCTV footage must be edited out e.g. by redaction or pixilation unless consent for the images to be released has been obtained from the persons concerned.